Compilation Tokyo: Remix

-Engman will cut apart, re-photograph, and digitally modify photographs in order to create an entirely new body of work.
-These new works will be printed and photocopied on site to create a signed and limited-edition artist publication.
-The signed and limited edition publication will be available for sale after 8:30 pm at Aperture.
+On April 30, 2013, artist Charlie Engman worked in-situ at Aperture Gallery in New York to create a new artist zine by remixing COMPILATION TOKYO.
+Engman cut apart, re-photographed, and digitally modified photographs in order to create an entirely new body of work.
+These new works were printed and photocopied on site to create this signed and limited-edition artist publication.

 Self Publish, Be Happy was founded in 2010 with the aim of celebrating, studying, and distributing self-published photobooks.
 Its London-based collection contains more than one thousand publications; with an extensive series of workshops, talks, and projects, the organization has become a platform for a worldwide community of contemporary photographers.

 Working in Tokyo under the imprint GOLIGA, Ivan Vartanian produces, edits, and publishes limited editions, experimental book works, and photography-based events.
 The principal objective of GOLIGA is to experiment with innovative ways of disseminating and engaging with photography.

 Photographs by Charlie Engman

 Featured work by Go Itami, Koji Kitagawa, Taisuke Koyama, Shinryo Saeki, Masafumi Shirakami, Hiroshi Takagi, Hiroshi Takizawa, Nerhol, Kenji Hirasawa, Daisuke Yokota, and Anne Schwalbe

 11 x 8 1/2 inches (29.7 x 21 cm)

 20 color laser printed images